 3. Weight Gain

 Gaining weight can negatively affect testosterone gains.
 How?
 Excess fat cells convert testosterone to estrogen.
 The end result is less circulating testosterone.
 We must point out, though, that scientists at this point still aren’t clear whether weight gain causes low testosterone or if the inverse is true.
-Either way, packing on the pounds does your body and ego no favors.
+Either way, packing on the pounds does your body no favors.

 Like weight gain, this is another chicken or the egg situation.
 Does low testosterone cause poor sleep or the other way around?
 Once again, researchers aren’t entirely sure.
 In any case, studies do reveal a correlation.
 Also, when it comes to sleep, it isn’t just sleeping fewer hours that affects T production.
-Other factors, such as constantly changing your sleep hours may also disrupt your circadian rhythm, and consequently your testosterone output.
+Other factors, such as constantly changing your sleep hours may also disrupt your circadian rhythm, and consequently, your testosterone output.

 One of the other signs of low T is chronic fatigue.
 Many people have experienced the mid-afternoon slump, which usually kicks in after lunch.
 You may experience this on a day-to-day basis, believing it’s normal.
 Well, it isn’t.
 While fatigue can be due to a number of factors, such as lack of exercise or depression, it can also be an indicator of abnormally low testosterone.